simon-r/exercises-in-programming-style-Rust/README.md

-# exercises-in-programming-style-Rust
+# Exercises in programming style Rust

-exercises in programming style Rust
+My solutions in *Rust* of the exercises from the book: Exercises in programming style [Cristina Videira Lopes]